terraform-aws-modules/terraform-aws-rds-aurora/examples/parameter_group/README.md

 # MySQL Example

-Configuration in this directory creates a MySQL Aurora cluster.
+Configuration in this directory creates a MySQL Aurora cluster with parameter group.

 ## Usage